Main X-Men Film Series guesses here.

 .
 The X-Men films have averted the Superhero Movie Villains Die

-trope in the past, the Deadpool
+trope in the past, Deadpool 2

-sequel is including Cable
+is including Cable

 , whose backstory includes Apocalypse in a key role, and this incarnation of Apocalypse has been confirmed to have the ability to Body Surf